CesiumGS/gltf-pipeline/README.md

 * [crunch](https://github.com/BinomialLLC/crunch) - Windows binary built from [crunch](https://github.com/BinomialLLC/crunch), macOS binary built from [BKcore/crunch-osx](https://github.com/BKcore/crunch-osx), Linux binary built from [tomerb/linux_fixes](https://github.com/tomerb/crunch/tree/linux_fixes).
 * [astc-encoder](https://github.com/ARM-software/astc-encoder) - Windows, macOS, and Linux binaries built from source.

+On Linux you may need to install g++ 4.8 as some of the tools link to the libgcc and libstdc++ runtimes.

 Run the help command for each tool for a more detailed description of the supported command-line options.

 ### Running Test Coverage